 The generation of output geometry with partial feature results provides a more accurate representation of the trace and enables comparison and reuse of trace results for other tasks.

 Disabling the geoprocessing option Allow geoprocessing tools to overwrite existing datasets can cause tool validation issues if the output feature classes for aggregated geometry result types exist in the default geodatabase for the project.
-This can be addressed by enabling the geoprocessing option or by renaming the aggregated points, lines, and polygons feature classes in the default geodatabase of the project.
+This can be addressed by enabling the geoprocessing option or by renaming the aggregated point, line, and polygon feature classes in the default geodatabase of the project.

 When the Selection option is selected for the result type, an additional Selection Type parameter is provided to define how the selection will be applied and what action to perform if a selection already exists.